We're situated In the city centre - a stone’s throw from the Royal Pavilion

 Car Park offers

-Special £5.50 matinee follow-on tickets for the NCP Theatre car park are also available at the venue after the performance for audience members attending matinees ie. Brighton Philharmonic Orchestra concerts, our Sunday Coffee Concerts, our weekend matinee children's theatre performances and other matinees.
-These allow parking from 1 hour before and up to 1 and half hours after the performance.
+Special £5.50 matinee follow-on tickets for the NCP Theatre car park are also available at the venue after the performance for audience members attending matinees including weekend matinee children's theatre performances.
+These allow parking from 1 hour before and up to 1 and half hours after the performance (earliest arrival from 10am).

 Places to stay